potassco-asp-course/motivation/README.md

   - your way home and a flat tire
   - your position in a soccer game and a missing teammate
   - etc

+- Again, this is different from the "classical" approach, where conclusions never change their truth value upon the arrival of new information,

+  simply because you cannot reason under assumptions in the first place

+- Well, that's enough hand-waving for now :)